Can a Story Initiate Personal Growth?

 Here is a ell-written adventure fable that, Like Celestine Prophesy, will drop personal transformation right into the back of your mind:

-Go read a sample from BOOK of the “Birth of a Warrior: A Novel of Personal Power” click here!
+Go read a sample from BOOK of the “Birth of a Warrior: The Dragon’s Gate” click here!

 The Intelligence of Smart Plants